ncsa/Delta_doc/docs/source/user_guide/software.rst

 Launch MATLAB from a Terminal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you launch MATLAB from a terminal on your local machine, you can launch it with the GUI or run it directly in the command line (without the GUI).
+When you launch MATLAB from a terminal on your local machine, you can launch it with the Graphical User Interface (GUI) or run it directly in the command line (without the GUI).

 Graphical User Interface (GUI)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$